Free mental health counseling with a therapist that specializes in the effects of adoption on adoptees

 Seriously, when are people going to realize that adoption is linked to trauma and loss?
 This is not rocket science, guys.
 Free mental counseling should be in every adoption package for an adoptee for life.
 I am not talking about any old therapist or even one that specializes in adoption.
 I am speaking of a therapist that specializes solely in adoptee issues – loss, trauma, rejection, search, and reunion.
 A therapist that is #teamadoptees

 No matter how well adjusted I may seem to be in society, I can openly admit I need counseling.
 I believe every adoptee does.
-The older you are as an adoptee the more profound loss and trauma becomes.
-But why in hell am I left to foot the bill of $150 plus an hour just to have someone help me sort out the issues I have that I have no control over?
+The older you are as an adoptee the more profound loss and trauma can become.
+But why in hell am I left to foot the bill of $175 plus an hour just to have someone help me sort out the issues I have that I have no control over?
 I didn’t put myself in this situation, my birth mother did.
-Then we wonder why adoptees are more apt to suffer from addictions and are more likely to commit suicide than those not adopted.
+Then we wonder why adoptees are more apt to suffer from addictions and are more likely to attempt suicide than those not adopted.
 Adoptees need help, and we should not have to pay for it!
-Besides, who has that type of money to toss around.
+Besides, who has that type of money to toss around weekly, or even monthly.
 Most of us are just trying to keep the lights on in our home…and our mind.

 We can all agree that early detection is the best prevention, right?
 Do you know how many lives would be saved and how much time and money would be saved if adoptees knew their medical history?
 It would avoid all the unnecessary tests and surgeries that apparently an adoptee would be paying for had he or she known what they were predisposed to.
 Adoptees have to pay to access their non-identifying information that includes their medical records, and in a few states have to wait until they are 18 years old unless they can prove to a judge that he or she is in dire need of this information for medical purposes.
 In the worse case, an adoptee has to hire an attorney to obtain this document, and god knows how much that will cost.